jejansse/Haskim/README.md

 A Haskell IDE based on the [spf-13](http://github.com/spf13/spf13-vim) VIM distribution and the [neco-ghc](http://github.com/ujihisa/neco-ghc), [vim2hs](http://github.com/dag/vim2hs) and [ghcmod-vim](http://github.com/eagletmt/ghcmod-vim) VIM packages.
 Among others it features auto-completion (even on imported module references), automatic code checking on save, auto bracket completion and many other things.
 For a detailed list of features see the aforementioned package links.
 Note that I do not take credit for implementing these features; Haskim is just a convenient wrapper script for automatically installing and building all the required packages that make this happen.

+Note: the spf13-vim install script will backup your existing `.vimrc`.
+You should probably add the contents of this backup to `.vimrc.local`.
+Unless you know what you are doing, do *not* overwrite `.vimrc.local` with your `.vimrc` backup since the former contains some fixes for tab-completion in spf13-vim and the automatic checking of your code on write.

 # Installation

 ## Linux, \*nix, Mac OS X and Cygwin Installation